simolus3/sqlite3.dart/sqlite3/README.md

 for `dart2wasm` [is experimental and incomplete](https://github.com/simolus3/sqlite3.dart/issues/230).
 For more information, see [web support](#wasm-web-support) below.

-On all supported platforms, you can also use SQLite3MultipleCiphers instead of SQLite to encrypt databases.
+On all supported platforms, you can also use SQLite3MultipleCiphers or SQLCipher instead of SQLite to encrypt databases.
 The [hook options page](./doc/hook.md) describe this setup.

 ## Supported datatypes